jemmy512/software-engineer/Cpp/README.md

 * The **offset to top** holds the displacement to the top of the object from the location within the object of the virtual table pointer that addresses this virtual table, as a  ptrdiff_t.
 It is always present.
 The offset provides a way to find the top of the object from any base subobject with a virtual table pointer.
 This is necessary for dynamic_cast<void*> in particular.

+Why does C++ need vcall_offset for virtual inheritance but not for non-virtual inheritance?
+* In the non-virtual inheritance, this pointer is adjusted in the thunk function directly since the offset between the base class pointer and the derived class pointer is a constant, so the offset can be a constant in the thunk function.
+* In virtual inheritance, the offset between the base class pointer and the derived class pointer is vary.
+This pointer is adjusted indirectly in virtual thunk:
+    1. find the vcall_offset
+    2. adjust this pointer.

+    E.g., the vcall_offset between baseB_this and base_this is different in BaseB->Base inheritance and Derive->(BaseB, BaseA)->Base inheritance even though they have the same thunk when constructing BaseB.

+    The reason behide vcall_offfset is code reusability.
+    * `BaseB vtable` and `construction vtable for BaseB-in-Derive` have same virtual thunk to BaseB::~BaseB() [deleting destructor], but have different vcall_offset.
+    * If vcall_offset is a constant in thunk, the compiler has to generate two versions of thunk, which only differ in vcall_offset, and both pointers point to the same BaseB::~BaseB.

 #### Record Layout
 ```c++